 A meditation coach is typically someone that’s right there next to you as a guide–someone who’s walking the path with you.
 The coach knows what you need to do to thrive and can help you blaze a new trail for a life you want to create.
 A coach can also support you, give you feedback to hold you accountable.

 Both a teacher and coach can facilitate and teach meditation.
 A meditation teacher may have a more structured approach, teaching from the background of a particular tradition or technique.
 For example, “zen meditation” or “yogic meditation.”
-A meditation coach may also teach a particular style, but will also be equipped in guiding meditations that are crafted individually for the client.
+A meditation coach may also teach a particular type of meditation, but will also be equipped in guiding meditations that are crafted individually for the client.
 This is because a coach will take into consideration the background and lifestyle needs of a client and create a meditation program that is suitable for their personal needs.